 The holiday resort will also enjoy the benefit of a charging station dedicated to self-service electric cars: the perfect way to introduce guests passing through to the virtues of car sharing.

 “With the scale of Belle-Île, the project’s aim is to demonstrate how electric vehicles make a different understanding of mobility possible: car sharing is thus intended as much for residents—permanent or second home owners on the island—as it is for tourists”, Nicolas Schottey states.
 Training sessions and events to raise awareness will also be organised with the cooperation of public authorities.

-The project is a large-scale one, but it isn’t the first for Renault: the Groupe has in fact already gained the experience of a “smart island” pilot project undertaken in Porto Santo, in the Madeira archipelago (Portugal).
+The project is a large-scale one, but it isn’t the first for Renault: the Group has in fact already gained the experience of a “smart island” pilot project undertaken in Porto Santo, in the Madeira archipelago (Portugal).
 The constraints there were even more demanding as this island is truly isolated at sea, without an electrical connection to the mainland.
 Yet the challenges of both are very similar, as is the methodology, since both times the car manufacturer worked hand-in-hand with a wide variety of partners.
 Public and private stakeholders, at local and national levels, with different jobs, are creating favourable conditions for energy transition and electric mobility.

 “We are developing holistic solutions, with already proven technologies working alongside newer ones, to meet local needs.
 The optimisations implemented on Belle-Île are replicable not only on other Îles du Ponant, but also on the scale of cities or neighbourhoods”, notes Nicolas Schottey.